Autoimmune hepatitis: Treatment

 The choice for medical treatment should be based on the individual's severity of symptoms, quantitative elevation of liver enzymes and antibody levels, findings on liver biopsy, and ability to tolerate side effects of medical therapy.

 Generally, treatment is not required in asymptomatic patients with normal liver enzyme and antibody levels and liver biopsies that do not demonstrate inflammation because these patients are at a low risk of disease progression.
 In symptomatic individuals with evidence of interface hepatitis and necrosis on liver biopsy, it is recommended to offer treatment especially if the patient is young and can tolerate the side effects of medical therapy.
+In addition, some authorities recommend treating every patient with a diagnosis of autoimmune hepatitis, even if they are asymptomatic for a long period of time.

 The mainstay of treatment involves the use of immunosuppressive glucocorticoids such as prednisone during acute episodes and resolution of symptoms can be achieved in up to 60–80% of cases, although many will eventually experience a relapse.
 In individuals with moderate to severe disease who may not tolerate glucocorticoids, lower dose prednisone monotherapy or combination with azathioprine is a reasonable alternative.
 Budesonide has been shown to be more effective in inducing remission than prednisone, but evidence is scarce and more data is needed before it can be routinely recommended.
 Those with autoimmune hepatitis who do not respond to glucocorticoids and azathioprine may be given other immunosuppressives like mycophenolate, ciclosporin, tacrolimus, or methotrexate.

 Liver cirrhosis can develop in about 7% to 40% of treated patients.
 People with the highest risk for progression to cirrhosis are those with incomplete response to treatment, treatment failure, and multiple relapses.
 Once cirrhosis develops, management of liver cirrhosis in autoimmune hepatitis is standard regardless of etiology.
 Liver transplantation is the standard of care in people presenting with fulminant liver failure or those with the progression of disease despite multiple lines of therapy.

+Many patients, once started on long-term immunosuppressive therapy, will remain on that treatment for life.
+Common practice is to discontinue immunosuppressive therapy after two or more years of normalized transaminases and IgG.
+However, approximately 90% of patients with autoimmune hepatitis will relapse after treatment has been stopped.
+As a result, some specialists advocate for permanent immunosuppressive therapy in some patients.

 Prognosis

 Without treatment, the ten-year survival rate for individuals with symptomatic autoimmune hepatitis is 50%.
 However, with treatment, the ten-year survival rate is above 90%.
 Despite the benefits of treatment, people with autoimmune hepatitis generally have a lower transplant-free survival than the general population.
 Outcomes with liver transplant are generally favorable with a five-year survival greater than 80 percent.

 Presentation and response to therapy may differ according to race.
 African Americans appear to present with a more aggressive disease that is associated with worse outcomes.

-There has been strong evidence that patients with autoimmune hepatitis can develop mental health disorders like schizophrenia and bipolar disorder later in their life.